-/usr/etc/rdate hostname
+/usr/ucb/rdate hostname

-R date is a shell script to set the local date and time from the hostname given as argument.
+Rdate sets the local date and time from the hostname given as argument.
 You must be super-user on the local system.
 Typically rdate can be inserted as part of your /etc/rc.local startup script.